elixir-lang/elixir-lang.github.com/install.markdown

 After compiling, you are ready to run the elixir and `iex` commands from the bin directory.
 It is recommended that you [add Elixir's bin path to your PATH environment variable](#setting-path-environment-variable) to ease development.

-In case you are feeling a bit more adventurous, you can also compile from master:
+In case you are feeling a bit more adventurous, you can also compile from main:

 ```bash
 $ git clone https://github.com/elixir-lang/elixir.git